yuji96/jupyter-killer/README.ja.md

 ## Release Notes

+- 0.0.4:
+  - Added a feature to kill sessions when closing the window.
+  - Added a feature to prompt the user to enter the correct server URL when an error occurs.
 - 0.0.3: Renamed the display to “Jupyter Session Killer” (out of respect for Jupyter).
 - 0.0.2: Initial release